BOOK A ROOM || CONTACT US

 On arrival at the airport

+This is a “Visa On Arrival” valid for 30 days.
+It is available at all the country’s entry points (seaports and airports).
 Its cost is US $35 (30 Euros) for 30 days and can be extended only once for another 30 days on site (make the request to an immigration office).
 To facilitate the formalities for obtaining this visa we recommend you to have the exact amount in US Dollars (Euros are also accepted), to avoid any difficulty of change.
 Credit cards are not accepted.

 Before leaving